-Course Title Advanced Er gineering Thermo odynamics Course Code MMK 512 MMK 512 Course Type COMPULSO COMPULSORY Level MASTER/PH D Year / Semester SPRING SEM MESTER Teacher's Name STAVROS K ASINOS ECTS 8 8 Lectures / week 2 X 1,5 Laboratories / AN HOUR week Course Purpose and Objectives nics and training o • ne basic principles o the solution of pi Learning Outcomes perfor engin desig comp prepa under emph perfor under hyper engineering systems, design thermodynamic systems with the use of software an computers, prepare professional design analysis reports, understand the behavior and properties of non-reacting mixtures with emphasis on mixtures of ideal gases, perform psychrometric analysis of air-conditioning systems, understand the concepts of subsonic, sonic, supersonic an hypersonic flow and analyze simple compressible flow systems and compute the change in thermodynamic properties across normal Prerequisites NO Re quired NO Course Content The course content involves thermodynamic analysis of engineering systems, emphasizing systematic methodology for application of basic principles and the utilization of modern computational tools and optimization software.
+Course Title Advanced Engineering Advanced Engineering Thermodynamics Course Code MMK 512 Course Type COMPULSORY Level MASTER/PHD Year / Semester SPRING SEMESTER Teacher's Name STAVROS KASINOS ECTS 8 Lecture s / week 2 X 1,5 AN HOUR Laboratories / week NO Course Purpose and Objectives The purpose of the course is the teaching of the basic principles of thermodynamics and training of the students to the solution of problems found in industry.
+Learning Outcomes The students will be all perform therm engineering sy design therm computers, prepare profes understand the emphasis on m perform psychit understand the hypersonic flow compute the shock waves.
+The students will be able to perform thermodynamic analysis for the optimization of complex engineering systems, design thermodynamic systems with the use of software and computers, prepare professional design analysis reports, understand the behavior and properties of non-reacting mixtures with emphasis on mixtures of ideal gases, perform psychrometric analysis of air-conditioning systems, understand the concepts of subsonic, sonic, supersonic and hypersonic flow and analyze simple compressible flow systems and compute the change in thermodynamic properties across normal shock waves Prerequisites NO Requ ired NO Course Content The course content involves thermodynamic analysis of engineering systems, emphasizing systematic methodology for application of basic principles and the utilization of modern computational tools and optimization software.
 Introduction to availability analysis.
 Thermodynamics of ideal gas mixtures including air and water-vapour mixtures.
 Thermodynamics of condensed phases, including solutions.
 Introduction to thermodynamics of compressible flow.
 Specialized topics depending on the composition of the audience (e.g. thermodynamics of biological systems).
 The course also involves a series of laboratory exercises.
-Teaching Methodology Lectures 3 hours per week / Tutorials or lab exercise 1 hour per week Lectures.
-The teaching methodology is based on the "deductive reasoning" method, which means that the theory and the applications of it are presented first in a general form and subsequently they are specialized for the particular problems.
-There is continuous communication with the instructor and active participation of the students in the class.
+Teaching Methodology Lectures 3 hours per Lectures.
+The teaching method, which means presented first in a gen the particular problem There is continuous co of the students in the o week / Tuto g methodolo that the the neral form a s. mmunicatio class. orials or lab ex ogy is based eory and the a and subseque on with the ins xercise 1 hour per on the "deductive r applications of it ar ently they are speci tructor and active p week reasoning" e ialized for participation